Anticoagulation

 5. How is anticoagulation with Impella heart pumps achieved?

 During device insertion, administration of a heparin bolus to target an activated clotting time (ACT) of 250 seconds or longer is required.
 If the patient has exposure to glycoprotein IIb/IIIa inhibitors, the recommended ACT is 200 seconds or longer.
 The Impella heart pumps require a specific purge pressure range (300-1100 mm Hg) for optimal pump flow and a specific systemic ACT anticoagulation range (160-180 seconds) for optimal and sustained function.
-Studies report aPTT targets ranging between 55 and 80 seconds with optimal outcomes.3-6 The development of dosing nomograms to achieve target anticoagulation parameters is imperative for optimizing patient safety with heparin.
+Studies report aPTT targets ranging between 55 and 80 seconds with optimal outcomes or anti-Xa ranges of 0.3-0.5.4-7 The development of dosing nomograms to achieve target anticoagulation parameters is imperative for optimizing patient safety with heparin.

 The Impella heart pumps have built-in pressure sensors, through which the device automatically sets and adjusts the purge flow anywhere between 2 and 30 mL/hr to maintain the adequate purge pressure range.
-In some patients, such as those with a low body surface area (BSA), the target anticoagulation range may be achieved via heparin in the Impella purge solution alone.
+In some patients, such as those with a low body surface area (BSA), the target anticoagulation range may be achieved via heparin in the Impella purge solution alone, if heparin is the purge solution utilized.
 In most patients, concurrent systemic (non-purge) heparin is used to achieve target anticoagulation.
 Regardless, one must account for both heparin in the purge (which is ultimately delivered systemically) and additional systemic heparin when calculating total heparin exposure and dosing for the patient.
 This is paramount to patient safety in order to avoid over-anticoagulating the patient.
 The total dose of heparin while being administered both systemically and through the purge solution is calculated by adding the rate of heparin in the Impella purge solution and the systemic heparin infusion.
-The Impella heparin calculator is available here.

 6. Are there alternatives to heparin while using Impella heart pumps?

-Heparin is the only anticoagulant approved by the FDA for use in the Impella purge solution.
-If a patient is intolerant to heparin, due to heparin-induced thrombocytopenia (HIT), it is recommended to utilize an anticoagulant free purge solution and continue an alternative systemic anticoagulant.
-Impella heart pumps have not been tested with DTIs in the purge solution, and recent data suggests they may be suboptimal as an additive in the purge.
-Hence, the addition of DTIs such as argatroban or bivalirudin to the Impella purge solution is not recommended8.
-Additional medical information on alternatives to heparin in the purge, with Impella heart pumps can be requested here or by reaching out to medical affairs at Abiomed, [email protected].
+If a patient is intolerant to heparin, due to heparin-induced thrombocytopenia (HIT) or bleeding, it is recommended to utilize sodium bicarbonate 25 mEq/1L D5W and continue an alternative systemic anticoagulant.
+Recent data suggests that DTIs may be suboptimal as an additive in the purge.
+Hence, the addition of DTIs such as argatroban or bivalirudin to the Impella purge solution is not recommended9.
+Additional medical information on sodium bicarbonate can be viewed here and additional questions can be sent to medical affairs at Abiomed at [email protected].

-Systemic delivery of an alternative anticoagulant such as direct thrombin inhibitors (DTIs) should be considered when a patient is intolerant to heparin.4
+Systemic delivery of an alternative anticoagulant such as direct thrombin inhibitors (DTIs) should be considered when a patient is intolerant to heparin.5

 References